jasdvl/demo-aspnetcore-fastapi-ai/README.md

     This will start the Envoy proxy and bind it to ports 9901 and 10000, with the configuration specified in envoy-custom.yaml.

-2. Navigate to the Angular frontend directory and install dependencies:
+2. Navigate to the Angular frontend directory, install dependencies, and start the Angular application:

     ```bash
     cd ../aixplorer.client
     npm install
-    ```

-3. Start the Angular application:

-    ```bash
     ng serve
     ```

    This will start the Angular frontend on `http://localhost:4200` by default.

-4. In a new terminal window, navigate to the **ASP.NET Core backend directories** and restore the project dependencies.
+3. Navigate to the **AIxplorer.Vision.Interpretation** and **AIxplorer.Nlp.QnA** directories and restore the project dependencies:
-   You can do this for both `AIxplorer.Vision.Interpretation` and `AIxplorer.Nlp.QnA`.

     ```bash
     cd ../AIxplorer.Vision.Interpretation